The E. M. Viquesney "Spirit of the American Doughboy" Database

 Photo: Omaha World Herald.

 Dedicated May 30, 1941 in South Omaha's Highland Park.
-The left hand and rifle were stolen in April 1942 (left) and the whole statue had disappeared by around 1959.
-There was also a plaque, but it's unreadable in the old, large-dot halftone newspaper photo, so there's no information as yet as to what was inscribed on it.
+The left hand and rifle were stolen in April 1942 (left) and what remained of the statue was contributed to a WWII scrap metal drive in 1944 according to Viquesney researcher Earl Goldsmith.
+But a newspaper article in 1974 says the statue had disappeared by around 1959.
+There was also a plaque, but it's unreadable in the old newspaper photo, so there's no information as yet as to what was inscribed on it.
 There appears to be a Veterans of Foreign Wars emblem at the top.

 The sculpture, for which most of Highland Park was redesigned to obtain a proper setting, was formally presented to the city in a combined military and civic ceremony.